-Point Nine Capital, a Berlin-based Internet VC, today announced that it has closed Point Nine Capital II, a €40 million venture capital fund focused exclusively on early-stage Internet investments.
-The new fund marks an important milestone on Point Nine’s path to building a leading independent European early-stage VC.
+Point Nine Capital, a Berlin-based venture capital firm, today announced that it has closed Point Nine Capital II, a €40 million venture capital fund focused exclusively on early-stage internet investments.
+The new fund marks an important milestone in Point Nine’s path to building a leading independent European early-stage VC.

-Investors in Point Nine Capital II include leading private equity fund-of-funds like Horsley Bridge Partners and SAP Ventures as well as a number of successful entrepreneurs and private funds from Germany and a variety of other European countries.
-These include, among others, Arend Lars Iven and Ron Hillman of Berlin Venture Partners, Jan Beckers, Michael Ambros und Gunther Schmidt (founders of eKomi), the founders of Cube Investments from Spain and RTA Ventures and Xevin from Poland.
+Investors in Point Nine Capital II include leading private equity fund-of-funds like Horsley Bridge Partners and SAP Ventures, as well as a number of successful entrepreneurs and private funds from Germany and a variety of other European countries.
+These include, among others, Arend Lars Iven and Ron Hillman of Berlin Venture Partners, Jan Beckers, Michael Ambros and Gunther Schmidt of eKomi, the founders of Cube Investments from Spain and RTA Ventures and Xevin from Poland.
 Pawel Chudzinski and Christoph Janz, as well as the founders of Team Europe, have made significant investments into the fund, too.

 Around 18 months ago, the investment arm of Team Europe, which had been managed by Pawel Chudzinski, was spun off, changed its name to Point Nine Capital and strengthened its leadership team with the addition of serial entrepreneur and angel investor Christoph Janz.
 Coinciding with the closing of the new fund, Lukasz Gadowski and Kolja Hebenstreit of Team Europe are leaving the fund’s investment committee.
 They will continue to support Point Nine as advisors.

 By the way: If you’re a corporate or investor looking for exciting startups in a specific market for a potential investment or acquisition, check out our Startup Sourcing Service!